-59. Security considerations and international protection are complementary.
+- 59. Security considerations and international protection are complementary.
 The primary responsibility for safety and security lies with States, which can benefit from the promotion of national integrated approaches that protect refugees and their human rights, while safeguarding national security, including from a counter-terrorism perspective.
-The legitimate security concerns of host States are fully recognized, as well as the need to uphold the civilian and humanitarian character of asylum.37

-60. In support of host countries and under their leadership, States, UNHCR and relevant stakeholders38 will contribute resources and expertise for:

-- the application of protection-sensitive protocols for security screening of new arrivals, and effective and protection-sensitive use of databases; - capacity development of relevant authorities (e.g., civil servants, police, security, judiciary) with respect to international refugee protection and exclusion criteria, as well as on modalities for prosecution and/or extradition, in line with international law, of persons suspected of engaging in criminal activity; - the strengthening of international efforts to combat sexual and gender-based violence, smuggling and trafficking; - the facilitation of gender-sensitive local approaches to identify and address potential security threats affecting refugees and host communities, including frameworks for local policing and increased community engagement, as well as mobile courts to facilitate access to justice; - the identification and separation of fighters and combatants at border entry points or as early as possible after arrival in line with international and national law and protection safeguards; and - the development and implementation of programmes for protection and assistance to children formerly associated with armed forces and groups.
+The legitimate security concerns of host States are fully recognized, as well as the need to uphold the civilian and humanitarian character of asylum.37 - 60.
+In support of host countries and under their leadership, States, UNHCR and relevant stakeholders38 will contribute resources and expertise for: - the application of protection-sensitive protocols for security screening of new arrivals, and effective and protection-sensitive use of databases; - capacity development of relevant authorities (e.g., civil servants, police, security, judiciary) with respect to international refugee protection and exclusion criteria, as well as on modalities for prosecution and/or extradition, in line with international law, of persons suspected of engaging in criminal activity; - the strengthening of international efforts to prevent and combat sexual and gender-based violence, smuggling and trafficking; - the facilitation of gender-sensitive local approaches to identify and address potential security threats affecting refugees and host communities, including frameworks for local policing and increased community engagement, as well as mobile courts to facilitate access to justice; - the identification and separation of fighters and combatants at border entry points or as early as possible after arrival in line with international and national law and protection safeguards; and - the development and implementation of programmes for protection and assistance to children formerly associated with armed forces and groups, ensuring the best interest and rights of the child are respected and protected at all times.